Subscribe to updates

 Review of Financial Performance (2025/26 Quarter 3)

 The Board reviewed the Council's financial performance for the third quarter of 2025/26.
-The report indicated a forecast revenue underspend of £6.0 million for Council budgets, but a forecast overspend of £29.9 million for schools' revenue budgets.
-The capital outturn position showed a net underspend of £21.3 million for the year, but a forecast overspend of £38.7 million for the full life of the capital programme.
-The Board noted the variances and the proposed reallocation of £1.517 million from the Public Health Grant reserve to fund eligible spend within Children's Services.
+The report indicated a forecast revenue underspend of £6.0 million for general fund budgets, but a significant overspend of £29.9 million for schools' revenue budgets, largely due to pressures within the High Needs block.
+The capital outturn position showed a forecast underspend of £21.3 million against the net budget for the current year, but an overspend of £38.7 million over the full life of the programme, primarily due to major road schemes.
+A key recommendation was the approval of the reallocation of £1.517 million from the Public Health Grant reserve to fund eligible spend within Children's Services revenue budget.

 Scrutiny Committee Work Programmes

-The Board noted the work programmes of the various scrutiny committees, including the Adult Care and Public Health, Children's and Culture, Community Safety, Environment, Growth, Health Scrutiny for Lincolnshire, and Highways and Transport committees.
-These programmes outline the planned scrutiny activities for the upcoming year, covering a range of topics from residential recommissioning and SEND hubs to visitor economy updates and flood risk management.
+The Board noted the work programmes of the various scrutiny committees, including the Adult Care and Public Health Scrutiny Committee, Children's and Culture Scrutiny Committee, Community Safety Scrutiny Committee, Environment Scrutiny Committee, Growth Scrutiny Committee, Health Scrutiny Committee for Lincolnshire, and Highways and Transport Scrutiny Committee.
+These programmes outlined planned reviews and discussions for the coming months, covering a range of council services and policies.

 Overview and Scrutiny Management Board Work Programme

-The Board noted its own work programme for the coming year, which includes pre-decision scrutiny of key executive decisions such as the Crisis and Resilience Fund and the Review of Financial Performance.
-It also includes regular performance monitoring of scrutiny committees and the Council Plan.
-A suggestion was made to programme a briefing document on the activities of the Greater Lincolnshire Combined County Authority.
+The Board also noted its own work programme for the coming year.
+It was suggested that a briefing document on the activities of the Greater Lincolnshire Combined County Authority be programmed.

 Attendees